thisjen-acc/Pizza-Sales-Analysis/README.md

 6. Top-Selling Pizzas
 7. Busiest Order Time
 8. Revenue by Pizza Ingredients
-9. Customer Order Frequency
-10. Pizza Popularity by Day of Week
+9. Pizza Popularity by Day of Week
-11. Average Pizza per Order
+10. Average Pizza per Order
-12. Revenue Contribution by Pizza
+11. Revenue Contribution by Pizza

 ## Tools Used